 WordPress already has the most recent changes from the Item in GatherContent.

-The error message will show as: WordPress has most recent changes for $item_name (Item ID:$item_id)
+The error message will show as WordPress has the most recent changes for $item_name (Item ID:$item_id)

 An error occurs when trying to map post IDs.
 This is only possible if using the WordPress filters in code.